TheoKlein/blog.theo.com.tw/source/_posts/Deploy-A-Distributed-T-Pot-System-For-Personal-Research-In-Budget.md

 After T-Pot complete the whole installation, we can now install WireGuard on each server and set the right config.
 On the central server, make sure you forward 0.0.0.0:64298 to 127.0.0.1:64298 because the default docker-compose setting only listen on localhost for security issue.
 Double check your firewall or iptables setting to prevent elasticsearch service expose to anyone if your central server is public.

+Also, we need to modify T-Pot's log backup setting because we only have 25GB disk space per VPS server.
+I have already written some crontab scripts to sync the data I want to central server every 10 minutes.
+So I modify `/opt/tpot/etc/logrotate/logrotate.conf` to only keep 2 + 1 backups, default is 30 + 1.

 It works!
 Currently, I deployed 4 sensor servers in different countries.
 To add a new sensor server, just install on a new server with your customize T-Pot sensor, setup the WireGuard connection, and wait for the bunch of data to send back to the central server.
 It costs me $25 per month for 5 VPS (4 sensors + 1 gateway server) which I think is meets my expectations.
 Depends on your budget, the number of sensor servers can be decided by yourself.

 Now I get a bunch of binaries and logs, time to do some research :)